Redis is a key-value database in a similar vein to memcache but the

 port: the port the Redis server is listening to;

-password: the optional authentication password, or an empty string if no authentication is required.
+password: the optional authentication password, or an empty string if no

 To test if Redis software is functioning properly, telnet to the Redis private

 ip address using port 6379.
 First you need to retrieve the private address of

 juju ssh to connect to that address,

 juju ssh redis/0 telnet `juju run --unit redis/0 "unit-get private-address"` 6379

 From there you can issue Redis commands to test